ApryseSDK/pdftron-sign-app/README.md

 Watch the video here:
 [![image](https://img.youtube.com/vi/tSpYY8IenJw/maxresdefault.jpg)](https://youtu.be/tSpYY8IenJw)

-This repo is designed to help getting started in creating your own signing workflow.
+This repo is designed to help to get started in creating your own signing workflow.

 ## Install